kubearchive/kubearchive/integrations/logging/loki/README.md

 ### Access Loki REST API

-1. Loki uses the port `3100` of `loki` service to expose the REST API.
+1. Loki Gateway uses the port `80` of `loki-gateway` service to expose the REST API.
 Use `kubectl` to forward the traffic.
     ```bash
-    kubectl port-forward -n grafana-loki service/loki 3100:3100
+    kubectl port-forward -n grafana-loki service/loki-gateway 3100:80
     ```

 1. Try out the REST API with `curl`.
 The following example is for retrieving the logs of the container `<container-name>`